Bryantellius/Dicey-Business/README.md

 Above & Beyond

 *Try extending the functionality of this lab to support the following features.
-They are listed in order from easiest to hardest to implement.
+They are listed in order from easiest to hardest to implement:

 *Create a sumDice function and a button that triggers it.
 It should add up the current face value of all the dice on the page and display an alert with the sum.